7 Types of Amenities to Attract Gen Z, the Next Wave of Renters

 These spaces make great community areas where residents can get outside of their apartments, socially distanced, of course.
 Another easy way to go green is using technology to process payments, lease agreements, and other common transactions to reduce paper usage.

-While it may feel amenities are always changing, there are a few things you can always count on.
+While it may feel like apartment amenities are always changing, there are a few things you can always count on.
 People seek simplicity, and technology has come a long way to help promote that.
 Your upcoming Gen Z renters are digital natives, so they’re savvy with their phones and appreciate quick responses.
 Technology can be an essential tool for you to manage efficiently and effectively.

 With high-speed internet and online amenity reservations, you’re able to attract renters and easily manage amenity spaces.
 Designated fitness spaces continue to be popular among younger people and by offering virtual fitness classes, you’ll encourage residents to stay active and connected to the community.
 Don’t forget to treat pets as family and emphasize your care for the environment in your community.
-Attract and keep younger residents by offering the best services and amenities they desire.
+Attract and keep younger residents by offering the best apartment amenities they desire.